Norway in the Eurovision Song Contest 2017: Final

 Ten songs competed during the final on 11 March 2017.
 The winner was selected over two rounds of voting.
-In the first round, the top four entries were selected by a 50/50 combination of public televoting and ten international juries to proceed to the second round, the Gold Final.
+In the first round, the top four entries were selected by a 50/50 combination of votes from ten international juries and a public televote to proceed to the second round, the Gold Final.
 The viewers and the juries each had a total of 580 points to award.
-Each jury group distributed their points as follows: 1–8, 10 and 12 points.
-The public vote was based on the percentage of votes each song achieved.
+Each jury group distributed their points as follows: 1–8, 10 and 12 points, and only the 12 points of each jury were announced during the show.
+The viewer vote was based on the percentage of votes each song achieved.
 For example, if a song gained 10% of the viewer vote, then that entry would be awarded 10% of 580 points rounded to the nearest integer: 58 points.
-In the Gold Final, the winner was selected solely by the public televote and led to the victory of "Grab the Moment" performed by Jowst with 46,064 votes.
+In the Gold Final, public televoting solely selected "Grab the Moment" performed by Jowst as the winner with 46,064 votes.
+In addition to the performances of the competing entries, the show was opened with Reidun Sæther and Staysman performing the song "Syng for Norge, Sing for Europe", while the interval act featured two-time Irish Eurovision winner Johnny Logan performing his 1987 entry "Hold Me Now" and 2016 Norwegian Eurovision entrant Agnete performing her entry "Icebreaker".

+Promotion

+Jowst made several appearances across Europe to specifically promote "Grab the Moment" as the Norwegian Eurovision entry.
+On 25 March, Jowst performed during the Eurovision PreParty Riga, which was organised by OGAE Latvia and held at the Crystal Club Concert Hall in Riga.
+On 2 April, Jowst performed during the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.
+Between 3 and 6 April, Jowst took part in promotional activities in Tel Aviv, Israel where she performed during the Israel Calling event held at the Ha'teatron venue.
+On 8 April, Jowst performed during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Cornald Maas and Selma Björnsdóttir.